morningred88/AWS/EC2_high_availability_and_scalability.md

 1. [ELB vs. ALB vs. NLB: Choosing the Best AWS Load Balancer for Your Needs](https://iamondemand.com/blog/elb-vs-alb-vs-nlb-choosing-the-best-aws-load-balancer-for-your-needs/)
 2. [AWS — Difference between Application load balancer (ALB) and Network load balancer (NLB)](https://medium.com/awesome-cloud/aws-difference-between-application-load-balancer-and-network-load-balancer-cb8b6cd296a4)

+## 69 ELB monitoring and trouble shooting

+### Error code

+* 5xx: The error on server side, it could be error on load balancer or backend EC2 instances

+* 503: EC2 instance is not available to send back the response to load balancer.
+It is an important code to know.

+**BackendConnectionError:** to monitor if EC2 instance is erroring out.

+Latency: How long it takes for client to get the response after a request is sent.

+RequestCount: Request count overall

+RequestCountPerTarget: Request received per instance on average.
+A good metric to monitor for scaling EC2 instance.